Quantum metrology in the presence of correlated noise via Markovian embedding: Two-level atom frequency estimation for a damped Jaynes-Cummings model

-As anticipated, we see a big improvement of QFI when environmental correlations are properly taken into account, and the advantage is the most pronounced, when we employ an ancillary qubit in the protocol.
+As anticipated, we see a big improvement in QFI, when environmental correlations are properly taken into account, and the advantage is most pronounced, when we employ an ancillary qubit in the protocol.
+In appendix \ref{appen-A}, we present a detailed description of the control operations for $N=2$ (without ancilla) and discuss how environmental correlations help to improve the QFI.
 This highlights the crucial role of correlations in the model, which when not taken into account, leads to a huge underestimation of extractable parameter information.
 Like before, we plot the fundamental correlated bound using elementary blocks involving three concatenated elementary channels $\Lambda_{\Omega, \Delta t}^{SM}$, which shows that the protocol involving a single qubit ancilla is close to the optimal performance.
 It is possible that the gap between the lower bound (the QFI we obtain from tensor network formalism in conjunction with ISS) and the upper bound might be further decreased, had we increased the ancilla dimension, or improve the tightness of the bound by increasing the block size used for computation of the bound as described in \cite{kurdzialek-2025universalboundsquantummetrology}.
 We also plot the same bound using the elementary blocks of three concatenated channels $\Lambda_{\Omega,\Delta t}^S$.
 While this provides a valid upper bound to the QFI corresponding to the \textit{fresh-environment} model, QFI (calculated using qubit ancillary system) corresponding to the dynamics $\Lambda_{\Omega,\Delta t}^{SM}$ violates this.
 This shows the importance of the choosing a correct bound of QFI especially in the presence of correlation.

-As noticed above, in order to observe the benefits of environmental correlations, we needed to operate in the regime, where bath correlations $\tau_B$ are long enough to be relevant on the time scale $\Delta t$, that separates subsequent applications of quantum controls.
-In order to investigate this aspect of the problem, we compare the correlated and the fresh-environment models, for varying values $\Delta t$, starting from $\Delta t=2$ which is significantly longer than the bath correlation time $\tau_B \sim\lambda^{-1}= 0.4$, and reducing it to $\Delta t =0.25$ which close to half of $\tau_B$.